 We remind you that numerous academic procedures can be carried out online following the processes outlined in the Management/University Registrar's Office section.

 Our office in Madrid is open from Monday to Friday, 10 a.m. to 19:00 p.m.

 The office will remain closed during national public holidays, local Madrid municipality holidays, and all of the public holidays in the Comunidad de Madrid.

 Once you have been admitted to IE University, you must formalize your enrollment.
 The process starts online, but you must physically present the required documentation at the Master’s Registrar's Office.

 The candidate must fulfill the conditions and requirements set by the Spanish regulations to be officially enrolled and entitled to request the issuance of the Master's Official Diploma upon completion of the Master Program.
 In case of not proving the credentials of the previous university studies and/or not fulfilling the requirements on time, the student will not be able to request the MAster's Official Diploma issued by Spanish authorities and the studies will not have any official effects under the Spanish educational regulations.

 An academic certificate is a certificate of a student’s academic record containing their grades as well as any other academic data.
-These certificates are not automatically issued and you must request this yourself.

 Certificates are normally issued in five working days from the date the request is submitted.
 Nevertheless, IE University is not responsible for any delays that may be caused.